webmaster442/BookGen/README.md

 It is designed to be cross platform, but It's developed and tested under Windows.
 It features a web based, cross platform Markdown editor.

 * MIT Licensed
-* Written in C#, targets .NET Core 3.1
+* Written in C#, targets .NET 5.0
 * Extremely fast, compared to GitBook and other NodeJs stuff
 * It hasn't got a template engine, so you don't have to learn a new template language.
 However it's extendable via shortcodes, like wordpress
 * Can be extended with Scripting API
 * Can be extended with NodeJs, Python, Php Scripts
+* Should be cross platform (Only tested & developed on windows)
+* Can resize & convert pictures during build.
+* Syntax highlighting is rendered during compile for Epub and printable documents.
 * Many output formats:
     * Static website with Bootstrap template
     * Printable or Word processor importable plain HTML